Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 So the next step is to set up our MySQL server.

 <% code do %>
-gitpusshuten mysql install to staging
+heavenly mysql install to staging
 <% end %>

 You will be prompted to fill in a root password for the MySQL root user.
 Choose one and it'll start installing MySQL on your server.
 Once this is done, let's go ahead and add a new MySQL user to the MySQL database.
 This again, will be the user we specified in the `Rails.root/.gitpusshuten/config.rb` file, which again, is **gitpusshuten**.

 <% code do %>
-gitpusshuten mysql add-user to staging
+heavenly mysql add-user to staging
 <% end %>

 You will first be prompted for your MySQL root password.
 Once that's done, you'll be prompted for a password for this new user.
 Once you fill in the desired password, it'll go ahead and add the user to the MySQL database.
 With that, our Ubuntu 10.04 server has been provisioned.